-Pass-Through (Bridge):

-1) Select Pass-Through (Bridge) and click Save.
+- Pass-Through (Bridge): - 1) Select Pass-Through (Bridge) and click Save. - 2) Go to Network > Status to check whether you have successfully set up an IPv6 connection.

 Router:

 1) Select Router mode.

 2) Configure the WAN connection.

 Notes:

 - 1. If you do not know what your internet connection mode is, contact your ISP or judge according to the already known information provided by your ISP. - 2.
 If your ISP provides two separate accounts for the IPv4 and IPv6 connections, manually enter the username and password for the IPv6 connection. - 3) Keep the default settings of LAN.